 Some essential oils must be strictly avoided during pregnancy, if you are epileptic, have high blood pressure or sensitive skin or intend to go into strong sunshine after applying the oils.
 Because of this it is vital that you consult a qualified practitioner who will take your specific needs into account before creating a recipe of oils for use on your skin.
 Essential oils are very strong and can cause severe irritation unless they are diluted in a carrier oil.
 They should never be applied to any part of the skin unless diluted first, and they should never be taken internally.

-Use the form at the top of this page or the links below to search for Aromatherapy.
+Use the links below to search for Aromatherapy practitioners.

 Directory of CThA approved